jeromeetienne/webaudiox/examples/helpers/webaudiox.gamesounds.md

 var gameSounds	= new WebAudiox.GameSounds()
 ```

-It will keep the WebAudio API context,
+It will keep the WebAudio API context.
 It has a line out to the speakers which implement the current best practice according to ["Developing Game Audio with the Web Audio API"](http://www.html5rocks.com/en/tutorials/webaudio/games/) article on [HTML5Rock](http://www.html5rocks.com).
 It will expose the following properties: